 The majority of Americans agree: your smile is your most important physical feature, but did you know that more than 75% of adults have had at least one cavity in their lifetime?
 And, did you know that half of all Americans suffer from some form of gum disease?
 With statistics like these, it’s easy to see why taking care of your teeth should be a priority.
-To help you make the most of your trademark grin, Dr. Philp A. Lisk, your trusted Raleigh dentist, shares his tips on how to improve your oral hygiene in between visits.
+To help you make the most of your trademark grin, Dr. Philp A. Lisk, your trusted North Raleigh dentist, shares his tips on how to improve your oral hygiene in between visits.

 How Should I Take Care Of My Teeth At Home?

-An ounce of prevention is worth a pound of cure when it comes to your smile, and a huge part of maintaining healthy teeth and gums is the way you care for them during the time you don’t see your dentist in Raleigh.
+An ounce of prevention is worth a pound of cure when it comes to your smile, and a huge part of maintaining healthy teeth and gums is the way you care for them during the time you don’t see your dentist in North Raleigh.
 Using the tips below can make your smile look great as well as prevent decay, enamel problems, oral infections, and even tooth loss.

 How Many Times A Day Should I Brush My Teeth?